To volunteer as a group facilitator or support line volunteer you must:

 All volunteers are to be bereaved by suicide for more than 2 years.
 This shared experience with the people who come to our groups is a really important part of what makes them so effective.
 People feel that they will be understood.
 There are opportunities for those who have not been bereaved to volunteer to support with the running of the group.
 This could include making refreshments, fundraising and administration tasks but not to facilitate a support group.

-We operate a national helpline, open from 9am to 9pm, 7 days per week, 52 weeks of the year.
+We operate a national support line, open from 9am to 9pm, 7 days per week, 52 weeks of the year.

-Helpline volunteers listen to callers, answer any questions they have and arrange to send them further information if required.
+Support line volunteers listen to callers, answer any questions they have and arrange to send them further information if required.
 Sometimes callers may ask you to share your personal story.
 They have shifts assigned in advance governed by their availability and can be between 30 minutes and 4 hours long, depending on the volunteers preference.
-The telephone helpline is diverted to a volunteers land line for these shifts.
+The telephone support line is diverted to a volunteers land line for these shifts.

-All helpline volunteers must have a working landline and phone to apply.
+All Support line volunteers must have a working landline and phone to apply.